slhshamloo/slhshamloo.github.io/_pages/about.md

 of Prof. Mohammad Reza Ejtehadi.

 My research interests are simulation of materials and quantum technology.
-More generally, I am interested in computational physics and condensed matter physics.
+More generally, I am interested in condensed matter and computational physics.
 I am also interested in data science and machine learning techniques.